edoelas/tfgBlog/_posts/2020-05-29-Image post-processing.md

 def data2image(data, img):
-    # Add alpha value
     rgba = np.ones((data.shape[0],data.shape[1]+1))*255
     rgba[:,:-1] = data
-    # Put the colours in the places where they belong
     index_not_transparent = np.where(img[:,:,3] != 0)
     img_out = np.zeros_like(img)
     img_out[index_not_transparent[0][:],index_not_transparent[1][:]] = rgba[:]